Brainshark

-Brainshark was a privately held technology company based in Waltham, Massachusetts that provided a sales enablement platform and product suite.
+Brainshark (often stylized as BRAINSHARK) was a privately held technology company based in Waltham, Massachusetts that provided a sales enablement platform and product suite.
 Bigtincan acquired Brainshark in August 2021.

 Products

 Brainshark provided Web-based applications and products, delivered via software as a service (SaaS), to help companies improve sales effectiveness and productivity.
 The company offered a sales enablement platform and product suite.

 The company's core product was Brainshark, a sales enablement platform that helped organizations create content used for sales training, onboarding, and coaching.